simonyilunw/Context-Aware-Tensor-Decomposition/README.md

 Context-Aware-Tensor-Decomposition
 ==================================

-Context Aware Tensor Decomposition method for our KDD 2014 and UbiComp 2014 paper
+Context Aware Tensor Decomposition method for our KDD 2014 and UbiComp 2014 paper listed below.

-Please cite the following two papers when using the dataset.

 [1] Yilun Wang*, Yu Zheng, Yexiang Xue.
 Travel Time Estimation of a Path using Sparse Trajectories.
 In the Proc. of KDD 2014